thayallans/stripe.gradient.js/README.md

 ```

 ## Usage
+You need to add a canvas to the DOM and reference that Canvas to produce the gradient
 ```javascript
 var gradient = new Gradient();
 // (id of Canvas, Color #1, Color #2, Color #3, Color #4)